Repetition and recurrence times: Dual statements and summable mixing rates: Sandwiching the recurrence time

-The following sandwich bound appears in the simple proof of the WZ/OW theorem in \citep[Theorem 9.12]{Debowski21}.
-We recall the derivation for the analogy with developments of Section \ref{secRepetition}. \begin{proposition} Consider a stationary ergodic process $(X_i)_{i\in\mathbb{Z}}$ over a $D$-ary alphabet.
+The following sandwich bound essentially appears in the simple proof of the WZ/OW theorem in \cite[Theorem 9.12]{Debowski21}, which was originally proved using other techniques, cf.\ \cite{WynerZiv89,OrnsteinWeiss93}.
+We recall our simpler derivation for analogy with Section \ref{secRepetition}.
+Applying Lemma \ref{theoKontoyiannis}, we slightly shorten the length of conditioning compared to the results of \cite{Debowski18b}. \begin{proposition} Consider a stationary ergodic process $(X_i)_{i\in\mathbb{Z}}$ over a $D$-ary alphabet.
+Define $N_k:=\max\klam{N: N\log N\le D^k}$.
 Assume that $\sum_{k=1}^\infty \rho_k<\infty$ for some $\rho_k>0$.
 Almost surely, for sufficiently large $k$ we have